 All treatment at an NHS hospital or doctor is free to residents of the UK.
 All emergency treatment is free, regardless of citizenship or immigration status.
 As a result, an EHIC card is, in fact, not necessary (although advised for EU travel in general), as the UK is possibly one of the only countries to provide free emergency treatment without question or identity verification.
 This also applies to tourists, both from the EU and outside.

 For advice on minor ailments and medicines, you can ask a pharmacist (there are many high-street chemists, and to practise legally all pharmacists must be registered with the General Pharmaceutical Council (GPhC) which involves a university degree and other exams and training).
 Notable pharmacy chains include Boots and Lloyds, and many supermarkets also have pharmacists.
-It is worth noting that the medicine trade is strictly controlled and many medicines available to purchase from a pharmacy in other countries eg: antibiotics can only be provided on production of a prescription written by an authorised medical professional.
+It is worth noting that the medicine trade is strictly controlled and many medicines available to purchase from a pharmacy in other countries eg: antibiotics can only be provided on production of a prescription written by an authorized medical professional.

 British cities and towns can be dangerous in some parts at night as you can find rowdy groups of drunk people on the street, usually in nightlife and clubbing areas.
 Drinking alcohol in public (except outside a bar or pub) is not permitted in some towns and areas of cities.
 Crime rates in areas such as homicide are broadly in line with the European average (though there can be significant variations between different parts of the UK) and crime in general have been falling in recent years.